Zero-Tang/NoirVisor/src/vt_core/readme.md

 # NoirVisor VT-Core
-This directory is the virtualization engine based on Intel VT-x. <br>
+This directory is the virtualization engine based on Intel VT-x. \
 All code in this directory should be cross-platform designed.

 # Files
-vt_main.c is the code file that initializes, sets up, and finalizes the virtualization engine based on Intel VT-x. <br>
+vt_main.c is the code file that initializes, sets up, and finalizes the virtualization engine based on Intel VT-x. \
-vt_exit.c is the code file that handles all the VM-Exits derived from the processor. <br>
+vt_exit.c is the code file that handles all the VM-Exits derived from the processor. \
 vt_ept.c is the code file that initializes, sets up, and finalizes the page table based on Intel EPT.
 Note that it does not handle the EPT Violation.
-EPT Violation handler is in vt_exit.c <br>
+EPT Violation handler is in vt_exit.c \
-vt_nvcpu.c is the code file that supports Nested Virtualization for vCPU. <br>
+vt_nvcpu.c is the code file that supports Nested Virtualization for vCPU. \
-vt_def.h defines basic structures for Intel VT-x, including the MSR-based supporting facility. <br>
+vt_def.h defines basic structures for Intel VT-x, including the MSR-based supporting facility. \
-vt_ept.h defines basic structures for Intel EPT, plus the EPT manager. <br>
+vt_ept.h defines basic structures for Intel EPT, plus the EPT manager. \
-vt_exit.h defines basic constants, structures on VM-Exit. <br>
+vt_exit.h defines basic constants, structures on VM-Exit. \
-vt_vmcs.h defines VMCS fields encoding. <br>
+vt_vmcs.h defines VMCS fields encoding. \

 # Features
-NoirVisor uses the following Intel VT-x features: <br>
+NoirVisor uses the following Intel VT-x features: \
 MSR-Bitmap.
 This feature enables the stealth MSR-hook.
-(For syscall and sysenter hook) <br>
+(For syscall and sysenter hook) \
 Virtual Processor Identifier.
 This is also known as VPID.
-This feature would tag the TLBs with a VPID so that - on VM-Entry and VM-Exit - processor would not invalidate TLB. <br>
+This feature would tag the TLBs with a VPID so that - on VM-Entry and VM-Exit - processor would not invalidate TLB. \
 Extended Page Table.
 This is also known as EPT.
 This feature enables the stealth Inline Hook.

 # Stealth MSR-hook Algorithm
-This feature utilizes the processor ability to intercept rdmsr instruction. <br>
+This feature utilizes the processor ability to intercept rdmsr instruction. \
-Set the bit in bitmap to intercept the `LSTAR` or `SYSENTER_EIP` MSR-read. <br>
+Set the bit in bitmap to intercept the `LSTAR` or `SYSENTER_EIP` MSR-read. \
-On interception, edit the eax and edx register to represent the original value. <br>
+On interception, edit the eax and edx register to represent the original value. \
 Don't forget to set the bit in primary processor-based execution control in VMCS.

 ## The KVA-Shadow Problem upon MSR-Hook
 By virtue of the [meltdown attack](https://meltdownattack.com/) released in early 2018, the [KVA-shadow](https://msrc-blog.microsoft.com/2018/03/23/kva-shadow-mitigating-meltdown-on-windows/) mechanism is implemented as mitigation upon this attack.
 With this mitigation, program in user mode is loaded with a special page table that only a few critical pages that include transitions between user-mode and kernel-mode are present.
 Other kernel pages are absent in this page table and are only to be present when transition is completed.
 The `KiSystemCall64Shadow` routine is present in such page table.
 However, the proxy procedure that we used to hook the `syscall` handler are definitely absent in that page table.
 Therefore, if we hook into `syscall` handler with MSR without special handling, `#PF` exception would occur when the processor enters our proxy procedure.
 What is even worse is that the `KiPageFaultShadow` routine, which handles the `#PF` exception, is absent in that page table.
 Therefore, another `#PF` occurs during IDT delivery.
 Combining these two `#PF` exceptions, they result into `#DF` exception.
 It seems that the `KiDoubleFaultAbortShadow` routine, which handles the `#DF` exception, is present in that page table, or elsewise triple-fault is being triggered.
-Hence, Bug-Check `UNEXPECTED_KERNEL_MODE_TRAP` with first parameter `0x8` (double-fault) is issued eventually. <br>
+Hence, Bug-Check `UNEXPECTED_KERNEL_MODE_TRAP` with first parameter `0x8` (double-fault) is issued eventually. \

 ### Solution of KVA-Shadow Problem
 The most intuitive solution to solve the problem is to resolve the `#PF` exception when `syscall` handler is entered.
 This would of course require intercepting `#PF` exceptions.
 Upon interception, read the `Exit Qualification`, which refers to the faulting address during `#PF` exit, field from the VMCS.
 Compare the faulting address and the address of `syscall` proxy procedure.
 If they match, switch the guest `CR3` register so that the page table of the guest would include the proxy procedure.
 In addition to switching `CR3`, flush TLB via `invvpid` instruction if `VPID` feature is enabled.
 Otherwise, forward the exception into the guest. `CR2` register should be updated during the exception forwarding.